 Early Markets for the Melbourne Cup 2020

-Since the Melbourne Cup 2019 edition has passed, bookmakers will soon start opening markets for the next one, if they haven’t already.
+Since the Melbourne Cup 2019 edition has passed, bookmakers will soon start opening markets for the 2020 Melbourne Cup and most of the leading bookmakers will have antepost markets already on their sites and in their shops.
 Of course, there are always pros and cons.
 The good thing about these Early markets is the great value you can secure on your favourite.

 That is, of course, if you get the bet right.
 The con is that the horse you bet on might get scratched and not participate in the race.
 Unfortunately, there is no way of knowing that earlier than the Derby Day, when the final field is announced.